 5. The brush should be moved across the roller blinds so that the dust gets loosened up by the steam.
 The top of the roller blinds should be cleaned first and smooth, steady strokes should be used, from one side to the other, working down the blinds.
 If you have vinyl roller blinds, then the steam cleaner should be moved more rapidly.

-6. A clean cloth or towel should be used to any dust and moisture that remains on the roller blinds.
+6. A clean cloth or towel should be used for any dust and moisture that remains on the roller blinds.

 7. The blinds should be rotated and the other side should also be cleaned using the brush attachment.
 This side of the roller blinds should also be wiped using a cloth or towel.